demisto/content-docs/docs/integrations/debugging.md

 title: Debugging
 ---

-Over the course of developing Integrations and Scripts, it is expected that at *some* point your code will cause something to break.
-In fact, one of the greatest features of Cortex XSOAR is to use machine learning to better time these crashes so they occur on your time off.
+During the development phase of Integrations and Scripts, debugging plays a very important role to understand what is happening behind the scenes when your code exhibits unexpected behavior.
+There are a few strategies that you can implement to debug code in Cortex XSOAR, described in the folowing sections.

 ## Printing to the War Room
 Let's face it, a mountain of ```print``` statements are often useful in figuring out what the issue is.
 To do this, simply add the following: